nennigb/EasterEig/README.md

         """Initialize the problem."""
         # Initialize OP interface
         self.setnu0(z)

         # Mandatory -----------------------------------------------------------
-        self._lib = 'scipysp'  # 'numpy' or 'petsc'
+        self._lib='scipysp' # 'numpy' or 'petsc'
         # Create the operator matrices
         self.K = self.CreateMyMatrix()
         # Define the list of function to compute the derivatives of each operator matrix (assume 2 here)
         self.dK = [self.dmat0, self.dmat1]
         # Define the list of functions to set the eigenvalue dependency of each operator matrix
         self.flda = [None, ee.lda_func.Lda]
         # ---------------------------------------------------------------------

-    def CreateMyMatrices(self, ...):
+    def CreateMyMatrices(self,...):
         """Create my matrices and return a list."""
  		...
     	return list_of_Ki

-    def dmat0(self, n):
+    def dmat0(self,n):
         """Return the matrix derivative with respect to nu.

 		N.B. : The prototype of this function is fixed, the n parameter stands for the derivative order.
 If the derivative is null, the function returns the value 0.
 		"""
 		...
 		return dM0

-    def dmat1(self, n):
+    def dmat1(self,n):
         """Return the matrix derivative with respect to nu.

 		N.B. : The prototype of this function is fixed, the n parameter stands for the derivative order.
 If the derivative is null, the function returns the value 0.
 		"""
 		...
 		return dM1
 ```

 How to contribute ?